gbisaga/devops/aws-devops-allnotifications.md

 - Notifications
   - CloudWatch events - example rules
   - NO notification to SNS - events only
+- Has automatic email notifications - but only take place weekly!
+  - So, for any rapid response, CloudWatch events are the only solution!

 ### OpsWorks
 - Q: How do you get notified?